 Eliquis and ibuprofen or other nonsteroidal anti-inflammatory drugs

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, are medications used to reduce swelling and pain.
 Ibuprofen also reduces fever.
-If taken with Eliquis, these drugs raise your risk for bleeding.
+If taken with Eliquis, these drugs raise your risk of bleeding.
 You shouldn’t take ibuprofen or other NSAIDs while you’re taking Eliquis unless your doctor recommends it.

 Examples of NSAIDs that shouldn’t be taken with Eliquis include: